 According to Menon and Thompson, managers are by and large highly motivated and educated.
 They are busy trying to solve tough people problems any way they can.
 But sometimes traditional approaches to people problems don’t work.
 When this happens, managers can get caught in “spending traps” that cost their companies money.

 Interestingly, it isn’t weakness that brings out these traps, according to Menon and Thompson, but overused and misapplied strengths.
-In this video, The authors detail the traps.
+In this video, the authors detail the traps.

-Five Spending Traps to Avoid
+5 Spending Traps to Avoid

 Here is a quick summary of the leadership traps managers fall into when trying to handle people problems as defined by Menon and Thompson.